Applying to university can mean learning some new terminology. Here are some common terms and ways to tailor your degree to your interests.

 What is a major?

-A major is the subject that's the main focus of your degree.
+A major is the subject that's the main focus of your studies in university.

 What is a minor?

-A minor is a secondary subject that complements your major.
+A minor is a group of courses in a particular subject or theme that complements your main area of study.

 What is an option?